Skip to main content

 }

-4. The concept of SquirrelAwareApp no longer exists, so if you've added any attributes, assembly manifest entries, or other files to indicate that your binary is now aware, you can remove that.
-Every Velopack package has exactly one "VelopackApp" binary, which must implement the above interface at the top of Main.
+6. The concept of SquirrelAwareApp no longer exists, so if you've added any attributes, assembly manifest entries, or other files to indicate that your binary is now aware, you can remove that.
+Every Velopack package has exactly one "VelopackApp" binary, which must implement the above code at the top of Main.
 By default, Velopack will search for a binary in {packDir}\{packId}.exe.
 If your main VelopackApp exe is named differently, you should provide the name with the --mainExe yourApp.exe argument.

-5. The "RELEASES" file is no longer a format that Velopack uses, but it will produce one when building packages on windows with the default channel (eg. no channel argument provided).
+7. The "RELEASES" file is no longer a format that Velopack uses, but it will produce one when building packages on windows with the default channel (eg. no channel argument provided).
 Instead, Velopack will produce releases.{channel}.json files, which should be treated in the same way.
 If you are wishing for a legacy windows app to migrate to Velopack, you should publish a release (omitting the --channel arg) and upload both the RELEASES file and the releases.win.json file which is produced by Velopack to your update feed.

-6. In general, the command line supports all of the same features, but argument names or commands may have changed.
+8. In general, the command line supports all of the same features, but argument names or commands may have changed.
 Velopack no longer supports taking a .nupkg which was created by dotnet or nuget.exe.
 You should compile/publish your app, and provide your compiler output to vpk pack instead.
 A very simple example might look like this

 dotnet publish --self-contined -r win-x64 -o publish